 Classroom Mentor Teacher

 At BGSU, the structure for the professional year has traditionally consisted of a triad—the Teacher Candidate (TC), Classroom Mentor Teacher(s) (CMT) and a University Mentor (UM).
 With periodic conferences, observations and evaluation provided by the UM, the CMT is responsible for day-to-day planning and oversight of the student teaching internship experience.
 The Classroom Mentor Teacher (CMT) should work cooperatively with University personnel to conduct and evaluate the Teacher Candidate’s (TC’s) experience and to provide support and networking for the teacher candidate within the broader school environment.
-To be considered for classroom mentor teacher status, teachers should communicate with their district administration or BGSU Office of Educator Preparation and Partnerships.
+To be considered for classroom mentor teacher status, teachers should communicate with their district administration or BGSU School of Inclusive Teacher Education (SITE) Field Office.

 Classroom Mentor Teacher Qualifications